konradkar2/netns5g/README.md

 ## Traffic capture

 Each NF endpoint traffic can be separately captured from the host.
-The Sum of the traffic can be found at br1.
+The sum of the traffic can be found at br1.

 ![Alt text](assets/traffic.png?raw=true "Traffic")